mortenmathiasen/piir/README.md

 To be able to transmit IR signal you need an IR led, either:
 * build the electronics yourself, e.g. as mentioned at [Raspberry-PI-Geek](https://www.raspberry-pi-geek.com/Archive/2015/10/Raspberry-Pi-IR-remote)
 * apply an premade pHAT, eg. [ANAVI Infrared pHAT](https://anavi.technology/)

+## Getting Started

+You need to identify a device you want to control by IR-signals, e.g. an airconditioner, a TV or similar.

 ### Compilation